geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Integer range 0...2147483647 (inclusive)]

 **Documentation:** The number of reaction time steps done within one advection time step in case operator splitting is used.
-This is only used if the parameter &ldquo;Use operator splitting&rdquo; is set to true.
+This is only used if the parameter &ldquo;Use operator splitting&rdquo; is set to true and when the &lsquo;fixed step&rsquo; reaction solver type is used.
 If set to zero, this parameter is ignored.
 Otherwise, the reaction time step size is chosen according to this criterion and the &ldquo;Reaction time step&rdquo;, whichever yields the smaller time step.
 Units: none.

 (parameters:Solver_20parameters/Stokes_20solver_20parameters)=
 ## **Subsection:** Solver parameters / Stokes solver parameters
+(parameters:Solver_20parameters/Stokes_20solver_20parameters/Force_20nonsymmetric_20A_20block_20solver)=
+### __Parameter name:__ Force nonsymmetric A block solver
+**Default value:** false

+**Pattern:** [Bool]

+**Documentation:** This parameter determines whether to enforce a solver that supports nonsymmetric matrices when solving the inner $A$ block of the Stokes system.
+By default ASPECT recognizes cases where the A block is nonsymmetric automatically, and chooses an appropriate solver.
+However, if the inner A block solver does not converge, this parameter can be set to &rsquo;true&rsquo; to force the use of a solver that can handle nonsymmetric matrices.

 (parameters:Solver_20parameters/Stokes_20solver_20parameters/GMRES_20solver_20restart_20length)=
 ### __Parameter name:__ GMRES solver restart length
-**Default value:** 50
+**Default value:** 100

 **Pattern:** [Integer range 1...2147483647 (inclusive)]